Does grant research seem overwhelming?

 The burning questions most new grant writers have is, ‘how to effectively conduct grant research.’

 Some folks wait for grant opportunities to fall in their lap or pop-up in their inbox.
-Successful grant writers go out and search for the opportunities that match their needs and create a plan for writing, submitting, and managing those proposals.
+Project research success happens when grant writers go out and search for the opportunities that match their needs.
+Then they create a plan for writing, submitting, and managing those proposals.

-Success in the world of grants is all about planning.
+Project Research Success in the world of grants is all about planning.
 Specifically, planning ahead.
 We tell folks to start planning and researching a year before you need the dollars in-hand.
 Did you know it can take 6-9 months to secure grant dollars?
-That means you should to identify your needs, estimate dollars required for each cost, set a timeline for when you require money in-hand, research prospects, build relationships with foundation staff, work on and submit proposals, wait on determinations, and then follow the foundation’s guidelines by signing contracts, writing letters requesting the dollars, etc. THEN, you get your money.
+That means you should to identify your needs.
+Estimate dollars required for each cost and set a timeline for when you require money in-hand.
+You need to research prospects and build relationships with foundation staff.
+Then you work on and submit proposals.
+You may need to wait on determinations and then follow the foundation’s guidelines by signing contracts or writing letters requesting the dollars, etc. THEN, you get your money.

 Today, let’s break down the grant research piece of this process.